Obon (Bon) Festival 2025, the Japanese Ghost Festival

 Lines of food tents are a unique attraction when experiencing the Obon.
 The palatable street foods are an amazing addition to Obon dance viewing.
 There are many worth-trying street foods, like okonomiyaki (a kind of pancake), inarizushi (one type of sushi), takoyaki (octopus balls), yakisoba (fried noodles), and yakitori (chicken skewers).
 What's more, you can savor some Hawaiian-style treats, such as waffles, uji-kintoki shaved ice, Wow Wow Lemonade tea, and many more.

 Obon has so much to offer that our guidance can't complete all the feasts.
-Only when you get every involvement in person can you enjoy every surprise packet of it?
-We hope you can learn a lot about the Obon Festival from our guide and show great interest in this old Japanese custom.
-If you want more information about Obon, please contact us.
-We're happy to recommend you more Japanese festivals outside of Obon.
-If you travel with Odynovo, you can enjoy an individualized itinerary based on your needs and ensure a wonderful cultural trip.
+Only when you get every involvement in person can you enjoy every surprise packet of it.
+If you want more information about Obon, please contact us at [email protected].
+We're also happy to recommend more Japanese festivals outside of Obon.
+For a wonderful cultural trip, travel with Odynovo and enjoy an individual itinerary based on your needs.

 Quick Question